Author: Lem Chuck Moth

 - The High Magnitude of the Flood

-New finding suggests that the magnitute of the flood was more likely caused by the drop of the Southeast Asian Tectonic plate.
-The rains alone would not be enough to cause the flood of that magentude and to last that long.
+The rains alone would not be enough to cause the flood of that magnitude and to last that long.
+New finding suggests that the magnitude of the flood was more likely caused by the drop of the Southeast Asian tectonic plate.
 It is in the same argument that its rising caused the flood to subside many centuries later.
-As we shall see, the last elevation that resulted in the drying of Cambodia aound the formation of Nokor Khmer was due to the eruption of Krakatoa (Nokor Khmer: The Khmerization of Kambuja: The Drying of Kambodia).
+As we shall see, the last elevation that resulted in the drying of Cambodia around the formation of Nokor Khmer was due to the eruption of Krakatoa volcano and the elevation of the Southeast Asian tectonic plate to its current level (Nokor Khmer: The Khmerization of Kambuja: The Drying of Kambodia).